dbharath/HFT/README.md

 This app is forked from [Quote-Stream](https://github.com/nodesocket/quote-stream).
 It pushes realtime stock quotes to client side, listens and handles realtime client side orders.
 Currently, three type of orders are supported: limit, stop and market.
 API calls are also supported (through web sockets).

 ## Current Stage
+On top of Quote-Stream, I added mutiple tickers support.
+Also, a baseline structure of Portfolio, OrderBook objects are created.
+Client-side rendering is done through underscore templates.

 Shaky Trading desk is shaky.
 This is my first node application, so it is expected to be buggy.

 ## Next Step